-Before I tell the story, I'll be vocally self-critical in the best of Amazon senses.
-I've written this survival guide based on my own experience, which I triangulated with colleagues who started with the business simultaneously.
-There is a good chance you will have to find your way to adjust and thrive in Amazon's peculiar culture.
+Before I tell the story, I’ll be vocally self-critical to the best of Amazon’s senses.
+I’ve written this survival guide based on my experience, which I triangulated with colleagues who started with the business simultaneously.
+There is a good chance you will have to find your way to adjust and thrive in Amazon’s peculiar culture.
 Yet, I hope that the suggestions and skills I advocate in this article will make you stronger regardless of your specific situation.
-Please note that Day One Careers is not affiliated with Amazon in any way.
+Please note that Day One Careers is not affiliated with Amazon.
 All views are our own and do not represent Amazon in any way.
 With these warnings out of the way, do read on.

-I spent my first six months at Amazon in a state of shell shock.
-I was not the only one: almost every new starter felt the same way regardless of level.
+I spent my first six months at Amazon in a shell shock.
+I was not the only one: almost every new starter felt the same regardless of level.
 New joiners were easy to recognise.
 Our eyes appeared fuzzy, the look on our faces telegraphed anxiety, and multiple attempts to get something done blew up on one organisational land mine after another.

 It was not my first time ramping up in a large and culturally distinctive organisation.
 Before I signed on the dotted line with Amazon, I spent twelve years in various Fortune 500 companies in multiple Sales and Marketing roles.
-With every career move came a new learning curve - very steep and painful at first, but progressively less taxing as time went by.
+Every career move served a new learning curve – very steep and painful at first but progressively less taxing as time went by.